Arjun-Sivasankar/portfolio/README.md

 - Optimization of emissions trade-off using Cal-G software.
 - Development of GUI for Electronic Control Unit using Raptor Model-Based Development

 **Mechanical Head, DY.
-Project Manager @ ThrustMIT (_Sep 2017 - Aug 2019_)**
+Project Manager @ ThrustMIT, Manipal Academy of Higher Education’s Rocketry team (_Sep 2017 - Aug 2019_)**
-Team thrustMIT, Manipal Academy of Higher Education’s Rocketry team
+- Design, Analysis & Fabrication of Sounding Rocket for Spaceport America 2019, New Mexico, USA
-Project: Design, Analysis & Fabrication of Sounding Rocket for Spaceport America 2019, New Mexico, USA Led the team of 24 members as the Mechanical Head and Deputy project Manager for the event
+- Led the team of 24 members as the Mechanical Head and Deputy project Manager for the event
-Subprojects:
+##### Subprojects:
 - Design, analysis and manufacturing of structural components like bulkheads using CATIA and ANSYS
 - Fabrication of Rocket fuselage and tube couplers using Composite materials.
 - Developing a custom ejection system for parachute deployment.